GrayboxTech/.github/profile/README.md

 ### What is Graybx ?

-Graybox is on a mission to *shine a light inside the blackbox*
+Graybx is on a mission to *shine a light inside the blackbox*

 Our first product, Weightslab, semplifies AI model training by unifying in one single platform data and model editing capabilities.